Pimverleg/pimtel/README.md

 This person has multiple languages installed on their Chrome browser: Russian, English, German, Spanish, and Dutch.
 They do not seem to be using Firefox.

 Their search history shows Dutch, German, Russian, and Belgian sites.
+You can alos see one song using Cyrillic ( The letters sometimes used in Belarusian, Bulgarian, Kazakh, Kyrgyz, Macedonian, Montenegrin, Russian, Serbian, Tajik, Turkmen, Ukrainian or Uzbek)

 Note that in this example, the browser history has been significantly reduced.
 If someone has not cleared their history, the list can become very long.
 Some sites use a language domain for aesthetic reasons, which might catch you off guard.
 For example, YouTube uses youtu.be, even though this is not a Belgian site.